100 MILE COURSE DESCRIPTION

 Upon leaving the single track trail and popping onto a dirt road you will make a left turn up a short hill to the Stonehenge-50 Mile A/S 10:30 pm hard cut-off.
 This is where many of you will have crew or drop bags and supplies to prepare you for your night time journey.
 This is also a medical check aid station.
 Upon leaving this aid station you will continue down a dirt path leading you back onto North Canyon road.
 The second 50 miles is the exact course as you just completed but I guarantee it will feel different the second time around.
-Keep in mind this course averages an 8,000 feet of elevation.
+Keep in mind this course averages about 8,000 feet of elevation.
 It will get cold at night no matter how warm it gets during the day.
 Also the air is very dry, normally less that 10% humidity.
 It is actually easier to become dehydrated in this environment than in a humid one.
 Because your sweat evaporates on your skin you do not feel like you need to drink as many fluids as if you were dripping sweat, don’t be fooled.
 The foremost reason for dropping from this race other than just plain old fatigue is dehydration and the second is hypothermia.

 The night time is when these aid stations come alive.
 You will be amazed at the food they will have for you and the level of support you will find.
 Remember there are no areas for crew to take care of you.
 You must to rely on these amazing aid stations.